nidza07/nidza07.github.io/QC-docs/general usage.md

 The client follows a standard installation procedure.
 The Playroom does not install any additional software or toolbars, so you can feel safe to proceed.
 In case your anti-virus detects the Playroom as malicious, this is most likely due to the fact a new version of the client was recently released.
 It can take some time before that version gains the reputation of a safe program, but in the meantime, you can report the detection as a false positive/add the Playroom as an exclusion.

 #### The connection dialog
 Once the installation is complete and you launch the client, the first thing you will see is the connection dialog.
-This dialog will ask you to enter your username and password. it also has a few controls we will describe here, all of which can be accessed with the tab key:
+This dialog will ask you to enter your username and password.
+It also has a few controls we will describe here, all of which can be accessed with the tab key:

 - Remember my password: This checkbox will, if checked, remember your login details, so you don't have to enter them each time.
 - Auto login at startup: Described in the [Auto login at startup](#auto-login-at-startup) section of the Playroom options chapter.